 3.2.4 Information to Include Behind Tab 4: Bidder’s Approach to Meeting Deliverables.

-The bidder shall address each Deliverable that the successful contractor will perform as listed in Attachment G: Sample Contract, Section 1.3 (Scope of Work) by first restating the Deliverable from the RFP and then detailing the bidder’s planned approach to meeting each contractor Deliverable immediately after the restated text.
+The bidder shall address each Deliverable that the successful contractor will perform as listed in Attachment G: Sample Contract, Section 1.3.1 (Deliverables) by first restating the Deliverable from the RFP and then detailing the bidder’s planned approach to meeting each contractor Deliverable immediately after the restated text.
 Bid responses should provide sufficient detail so that the Agency can understand and evaluate the bidder’s approach, and should not merely repeat the Deliverable.

 Bidders are given wide latitude in the degree of detail they offer or the extent to which they reveal plans, designs, examples, processes, and procedures.
 Bidders do not need to address any responsibilities that are specifically designated as Agency responsibilities.